Painted Peachy Pink Pumpkins

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

 There are so many color combos you could use to match your decor.
-These metallic copper pumpkins would make a beautiful Thanksgiving Day tablescape pop and sparkle!
+These decorated pink pumpkins would make a beautiful Thanksgiving Day tablescape pop and sparkle!

 Metallic Color Block Pumpkins, copper pumpkin, Halloween mask pumpkin

-Add a fun mascarade mask to the copper pumpkin and they become a Halloween sensation!
+Add a fun masquerade mask to the copper pumpkin, and it becomes a Halloween sensation!
 Masks on pumpkins are so fun.

 What kind of paint do you use on foam pumpkins?